 What are 3 of your top vintage/thrifted pieces?

 (1) Those long silk kimonos.
-You throw them on with a white tank top, a pair of ripped up jeans, stilettos and all of a sudden you’re fabulous!
+You throw them on with a white tank top, a pair of ripped-up jeans, and stilettos, and suddenly, you’re fabulous!
 (2) Levi’s jeans – the cutoffs you get in the summertime.
-They last for a really long time, you can ruin them bleach, and they cost like $7-$10!
+They last for a really long time, you can ruin them with bleach, and they cost like $7-$10!
 (3) This long rectangular patent leather French Connection clutch I got in San Francisco.
-It has golden and sequin stripes across it and was like $6…brand new with tags and everything!
-I carry it with me everywhere I go when I want to be fabulous!
+It has gold and sequin stripes across it.
+It was $6, brand new with tags and everything!
+I carry it everywhere I go when I want to be fabulous!

 How do you determine who you want to collaborate with?

-It’s all about vibes…we have to be able to connect.
-I have to understand why you’re making the music.
+It’s all about the vibe.
+We have to connect, and I have to understand why you’re making the music.
 Usually, I’m in the studio hanging out with the person I’m working with before we even make the song.
-Most of the hip-hop collaborations I’ve done, I met them outside of the studio and hung out.
-I mean, it took hanging out with Jay-Z 4 times before I could execute my part on the song correctly.
-It’s really about a friendship and a connection.
+In most of the hip-hop collaborations I’ve done, I met them outside of the studio and hung out.
+It took hanging out with Jay-Z 4 times before I could execute my part of the song correctly.
+It’s really about friendship and connection.

-Chrisette also explained that as she grows as an artist, she has a “responsibility to let her fans know what she’s doing”, hence the launch of Rich Hipster and her decision to join the cast of R&B Divas of LA.
+Chrisette also explained that as she grows as an artist, she has a “responsibility to let her fans know what she’s doing,” hence the launch of Rich Hipster and her decision to join the cast of R&B Divas of LA.
 From watching her on R&B Divas, you can see that she’s willing to open up and share (most of) her thoughts and feelings with the other ladies.
-And despite the tension between her and Chante Moore, Chrisette made sure she let me know that “women can get along even if they don’t like each other – they can figure it out”.
+And despite the tension between her and Chante Moore, Chrisette told me that “women can get along even if they don’t like each other – they can figure it out.”

-Chrisette’s excitement for her next musical project, The Lyrics Opus, was evident and I too cannot wait for the musical masterpiece to drop!
-She explained that “this is what real music looks like” and says there will be no rap or hip hop collaborations with this project.
-And as far as launching Rich Hipster, this is the 1st time she” has not been afraid”.
-When you visit the site it’s clear that she’s inviting you into her world.
-She shares outfit posts, some behind the scenes footage of crafting The Lyricist Opus and so much more.
+Chrisette’s excitement for her next musical project, The Lyrics Opus, was evident, and I, too, cannot wait for the musical masterpiece to drop!
+She explained that “this is what real music looks like” and said there would be no rap or hip-hop collaborations with this project.
+And as far as launching Rich Hipster, this is the 1st time she” has not been afraid.”
+When you visit the site, it’s clear that she’s inviting you into her world.
+She shares outfit posts, some behind-the-scenes footage of crafting The Lyricist Opus, and so much more.
 It’s quite an enjoyable experience!
 I applaud and commend her on being so fearless with her vision.
-I really admire that.
+I admire that.

 So tell me, have you checked out Chrisette Michele’s new site?
 Are you excited about her upcoming project?
 Let me know!

-Again, I was truly honored to have an opportunity to chat with Chrisette yesterday.
+Again, I was truly honored to have had an opportunity to chat with Chrisette yesterday.
 She has a sweet spirit and is not afraid to show the world who she is.
-For more on her upcoming projects, visit Rich Hipster and be sure to catch her on Wednesday nights on R&B Divas of LA.
-I’m really looking forward to finding out the outcome of that “I Know Right” collaboration with her, Chante Moore, Leela James and Lil Mo.
+For more on her upcoming projects, visit Rich Hipster, and be sure to catch her on Wednesday nights on R&B Divas of LA.
+I’m really looking forward to finding out the outcome of that “I Know Right” collaboration with her, Chantè Moore, Leela James, and Lil Mo.
 Mmmm…. 😉

 KEEP UP WITH ME